AnietieJohnson/Analysis-on-Superstore-sales-data/README.md

 We are required by the manager to analyze and review sales data for the past year to improve performance in the coming.
 The following questions are to be answered.

- 1. What category of Product gave highest Profit
+ 1. What category of Product gave highest Profit and sales
- 2. What category of Product gave highest sales
+ 2. What is the relationship between discount, sales and profit
- 3. What is the relationship between discount and quantity
+ 3. Which are the Top and bottom Four citiesby sales
- 4. Which are the Top and bottom Four cities
+ 4. Show profit and sales trend by month
- 5. Show profit and sales by month, do same for Quarter.
+ 5. Show profit and sales trend by quarter, how does discount differ quartely
  6. What shipping method was most covenient for customers

 ## Data Sourcing